 The land identified in Table 35 includes 67ha at Ohinewai.
 Some of this demand may be met in Huntly/Rotowaro.
 The table also includes 10 ha of land in Huntly.
 Rotowaro is a longer-term industrial option within the Huntly/Rotowaro/Ohinewai strategic industrial node.

 Horotiu/Te Rapa North/Rotokauri

-The staging and timing of land associated with Horotiu, Te Rapa North and Rotokauri is based on the expected demand from the Housing and Business Land Assessment 2021 consistent with the rules contained within the Operative Waikato District Plan (2011).
+The staging and timing of land associated with Horotiu, Te Rapa North and Rotokauri is based on the expected demand from the Housing and Business Land Assessment 2021

 Hamilton Airport/Southern Links